-In the Maximum Run Time tab, set the maximum amount of time an application is allotted to complete the client computers.
-This setting is also used to determine whether there is enough available time to install the application before the end of a maintenance window.
+In the Maximum Run Time tab, set the maximum time an application is allotted to complete the client computers.
+This setting is also used to determine whether there is enough available time to install the Application before the end of a maintenance window.

-If the installation takes longer than the maximum run-time value, Configuration Manager creates a status message and stops monitoring the deployment for the application installation after it reaches the maximum allowed run time.
+Suppose the installation takes longer than the maximum runtime value.
+In that case, Configuration Manager creates a status message and stops monitoring the deployment for the application installation after it reaches the maximum allowed run time.

-In Configuration Manager, You can set Maximum Run Time when creating or edit the following –
+In Configuration Manager, You can set Maximum Run-Time when creating or editing the following workflows –